alces-software/knowledgebase/docs/source/repo/repository-guidelines.rst

 - Follow :ref:`client-deployment` to setup the repo node

 - The repo VM will now be up and can be logged in with passwordless SSH from the controller VM and will have a clone of the CentOS upstream repositories locally.
+Modify ``build_url`` in ``/var/lib/metalware/repo/config/domain.yaml`` to be the, now built, repo server's URL so that new client builds will use that repository.

 Custom Repository Setup
 -----------------------